ubc-library-rc/intro-mapbox/content/map-boilerplate.md

 To Do
 {: .label .label-green }
-Navigate into your "mapbox-intro" folder and locate the file ```boilerplate.html```.
+Navigate into your "intro-mapbox" folder and locate the file ```boilerplate.html```.
 Replace ```PASTE_YOUR_ACCESS_TOKEN_HERE``` with your Mapbox Access Token generated earlier in this workshop.
 Then, save your HTML file and open it in your web browser.
 You may need to "right-click" and "open with" your browser of choice.
 You should see an interactive basemap centered on Vancouver, Canada.
 Use the controls to zoom in and out and pan around your web map.

 ## Basemap Code
 Now Let's look at what's powering this map.
-Navigate back to your "mapbox-intro" folder and right-click ```boilerplate.html``` to open it with your source code editor.
+Navigate back to your "intro-mapbox" folder and right-click ```boilerplate.html``` to open it with your source code editor.
 Your code will look like this:

 ```html
 <html>